 CPPA gives organizations certain exemptions from consent collection.
-Businesses do not have to collect consent if the information is necessary to provide or deliver a product, service or for system or network security.
+Businesses do not have to collect consent if the information is necessary to provide or deliver a product, service or system or network security.
 Under CPPA, organizations can collect personal information without consent for reasonable purposes.
-It cannot be collected or used for the purpose of influencing the individual’s behavior or decisions.
+It cannot be collected or used for the purpose of influencing the individual’s behaviour or decisions.

 The exemptions also apply to the transfer of information to a service provider.
 But, the Act also mandates that the organization must ensure (through a contract or otherwise) that the service provider can provide the same protection as required under this Act.

 An organization can use an individual’s personal information without their knowledge or consent to de-identify the information.
 To de-identify means to modify personal information by using technical measures so that the information does not identify or cannot be linked together to identify an individual.

 Organizations can use de-identified information without the knowledge or consent of the individual for internal research and development purposes.
 CPPA notes that the organization must apply appropriate technical and administrative measures to protect the de-identified information.